News / 17.06.20

 - Turn your video on, even if they don't.
 The odds are, after a few minutes, they will turn theirs on too

-- Everyone introducing themselves is a good way to check that you can all see and hear each other
+- In a group, everyone introducing themselves is a good way to check that you can all see and hear each other

 - Look at the camera.
 It will help others feel that you are engaged and present.
 It will help if you position the image of the other person/people at the top of your screen, just below the camera